 If you’re like me, you love artichoke hearts.

-They make an awesome “must-have” of any appetizer plate with cheeses, crackers, fruit etc. They’re also great roasted with some olive oil, salt and pepper.
+They make an awesome “must-have” of any appetizer plate with cheeses, crackers, fruit, etc. They’re also great roasted with some olive oil, salt, and pepper.
 Slurp!

-Fresh artichoke is a spring time favourite but it can be expensive and a bit of a workout to trim and cook.
+Fresh artichoke is a springtime favourite but it can be expensive and a bit of a workout to trim and cook.

-Canned, jarred and frozen artichoke hearts are easy to have on hand and can be part of your pantry year round.
+Canned, jarred and frozen artichoke hearts are easy to have on hand and can be part of your pantry year-round.
 Is there a difference nutritionally though?

 Canned vs frozen artichoke hearts

-Frozen – like all frozen fruits and vegetables, frozen artichokes would be picked at their peak ripeness and flash frozen.
+Like all frozen fruits and vegetables, frozen artichokes would be picked at their peak ripeness and flash frozen.
 Frozen produce is just as nutritious as fresh when in season and local.

 Fresh foods that are picked early and transported 100s of km will lose some of their taste, quality and nutrients BUT not to the point that makes them the nutritional equivalent of cardboard despite what you might read on the internet.

 The trick to using frozen artichoke hearts in most recipes is that they must be defrosted and drained first.
-As you can imagine, they will release a lot of water which can affect what your making.
+As you can imagine, they will release a lot of water which can affect what you’re making.